Devashish-Sonawane/Big-Foot/README.md

 #### Requirements:

-  &emsp; -The three alternative datasets must be located in the 'data' folder (already present in this git's repository.
+  &emsp; -The three alternative datasets must be located in the 'data' folder (already present in this git's repository).

   &emsp; -Task 4 must have been executed previously ('dataset1/reports_task4-e_last.tsv' must have been generated).